- videocam Live Webinar with Live Q&A

 Introduction

 This CLE webinar will discuss using habeas petitions as a frontline defense in the expanded current detention landscape.
-DHS has applied increasingly assertive custody practices, from expedited removal orders to re-detention of long-term residents; even noncitizens with pending benefits applications may face unexpected confinement.
+DHS and ORR have applied increasingly assertive custody practices, from expedited removal orders to re-detention of long-term residents and refusal to release unaccompanied children to their family members; even noncitizens with pending benefits applications may face unexpected confinement.
 Counsel must be prepared to deploy habeas strategically and quickly.

 Description